The following books may be worth checking out at your local library, book store or online.

 Enjoy cooking?
 Visit our Allergy Friendly Recipes page for some great cook book suggestions.

-Allergy & Anaphylaxis Australia has some great books and resources available on living with food allergies and anaphylaxis - check out their Product Catalogue for details.
+Allergy & Anaphylaxis Australia has some great books and resources available on living with food allergies and anaphylaxis - check out their website for details.

 Happy Tummies has a big selection of books available to purchase online.
 Visit Happy Tummies.